 - Prepare a motion to expunge and serve copies on the District Attorney’s office in the county where your arrest or conviction took place

-- Have you complete an affidavit in support for the motion
+- Have you complete an affidavit of support for the motion

 - Serve a copy on the court